To be an ally is to...

 Contribute to this guide

-This is just the beginning.
-I am a cis-gendered black woman and my voice should not be the only one contributing to this guide.
+This guide is open source, meaning that anyone can contribute.
+I’m a queer Black femme and my voice should not be the only one shaping this guide.

-If you identify as a member of a marginalized group and want to contribute, please submit a pull-request on the GitHub repository here.
+If you identify as a member of an underinvested community and want to contribute, please submit a pull-request on this GitHub repository.

-If you aren’t a user of GitHub, shoot me an email at firstname.lastname@example.org
+If you aren’t a GitHub user and would still like to contribute, send me an email at guidetoallyship [to] byamelie [dot] co.

 This guide is a labor of love and provided as a shareable resource for you to use.
 Please make sure to credit back to the site if you decide to use any content here.

 And if you’ve found this guide helpful, feel free to show your support and buy me a cup of tea.